Changes to Engagement with Member Firms: Compliance Tools and Resources

 Surveillance Report Cards

 FINRA's Report Center supports member firms' compliance activities by providing online access to over 40 different reports on a broad scope of compliance data, ranging from trading activity across products to risk monitoring to disclosure.
-Last year, these reports were accessed more than 300,000 times by 15,000 individuals at FINRA member firms.

-In the past year, we have introduced several new report cards covering a variety of regulatory areas, including report cards on potential ATS cross manipulation, potential auto execution manipulation, treasury trade reporting and the large option position report cards.
+We also have introduced several new report cards covering a variety of regulatory areas, including report cards on potential ATS cross manipulation, potential auto execution manipulation, treasury trade reporting and the large option position report cards.

 SIPC Agreement to Ease Reporting Burdens and Compliance Costs

 Streamlining a regulatory filing requirement in a manner that reduces burdens on firms while preserving important investor protections is consistent with the goals of FINRA360.
 In August 2017, FINRA and the Securities Investor Protection Corporation (SIPC) announced a services agreement designed to ease reporting burdens and compliance costs for member firms.
-The new, simplified filing process also reduces inconsistent or incomplete filing of annual audited financial statements and supplementary reports.
+The simplified filing process also reduces inconsistent or incomplete filing of annual audited financial statements and supplementary reports.

 Under the agreement, firms that currently file annual reports separately with SIPC and FINRA will file just once, using FINRA's existing reporting portal.
 The portal will provide both agencies with the information, enabling the firms to meet the two agencies' respective reporting requirements with a single filing.